 The Key 3 (District Chair, District Commissioner, and District Staff) meet on a monthly basis to discuss activities in each district.
 The District Committee is comprised of 3 functions in the district, membership, finance, and program.
 Learn more about the district committee.

 The entire district committee chaired by the district chair meets on a regularly scheduled date, usually monthly.
 The purpose of district committee meeting is to build momentum, provide group continuity, ensure good coordination, and make specific assignments to committee members.
 The district commissioner reports on the special needs of units and requests the help of operating committees to meet those needs.

 The commissioner staff meets monthly at a district commissioners meeting on a regularly scheduled date, usually monthly.
 This is a uniformed meeting to build enthusiasm for carrying out the district’s unit service plans.
 Helping units succeed is at the heart of everything that occurs at the meeting.
 The two essential meeting events are the training topic and the assistant district commissioner breakout sessions to review unit needs.

 District members at large are elected annually in the district annual meeting.
 All chartered organization representatives (selected by community organizations operating units) are automatically members of the council and of their district committee, thus providing close tie-in with chartered organizations.
 Manuals and Resources.

 Scouting’s Journey to Excellence (JTE) is the BSA’s performance recognition program designed to encourage and reward success and measure the performance of units, districts, and councils.

-The Denver Area Council serves the 10 metro counties of Denver, as well as 15 counties on the Western Slope.
+The Denver Area Council serves the 10 metro counties of Denver, as well as 14 counties in Western Colorado.